shalamyansky/fb_regex/README.md

 # fb_regex
-This is an extension library for RDBMS Firebird 3.0/4.0 to support regular expressions in SQL.
+This is an extension library for RDBMS Firebird (>=3.0) to support regular expressions in SQL.

 ## Basis

 Library is implemented as а User Defined Routines (UDR) module of Firebird plugins architecture.
 Other side the DLL is compiled by Delphi 12 and uses the RegularExpression unit, which itself wraps PCRE 8.45.
 Thus to understand possibilities fb_regex regular expressions see [PCRE documentation](http://pcre.org/).
+In addition to PCRE 8.45, the conditional replacement syntax from PCRE2 is also implemented, as described [here](https://www.regular-expressions.info/replaceconditional.html#pcre2).

 ## Routines